 This is a top 10 on any top anime list anywhere.
 Only one season of 24 episodes flies by as it grips you and inspires you and hurts you over and over again.
 Oddly profound, shamelessly unrealistic, beautiful in so many different ways, this series embodies so many things that make anime great.
 While it is not about the samurai by any means, the effect of their way, the way of the warrior, on Japanese culture and history is engrained into this tale.
 For to the death do these heroes fight, and to the death do these heroes live.

 So many great characters.
 As the name of the show implies, Akame is at the center of everything.
-Not so heavily as you might expect, but nevertheless, it is her strength and power that propel this tale, and drive the Empire to its knees.
+Not so heavily as you might expect, but nevertheless, it is her strength and power that propel this tale and drives the Empire to its knees.

 Second on this list of powerful female characters is the great one herself, General Esdeath.
-Easily my favorite villain of all time, and arguably one of my favorite characters anywhere, period.
+She is easily my favorite villain of all time and arguably one of my favorite characters anywhere.
 Impossibly powerful in action, voice, design, and execution, she is a top 5 female badass.
 Called Esdese in the Japanese dialogue, supposedly some play on the word “sadism,” it amounts to the same difference in the English version of her name.
-She is a bringer of death.
+She is a bringer of pain and death.

 She is undoubtedly a villain.
 Her sadistic delight in torture is subhuman.
 She lives to kill, regularly murdering thousands of her enemies in a single engagement.
-She breaks the final straw for Najenda when she leaves a handful of one of a rebellious faction’s warriors alive not only to make them suffer from the memory of their brutalization and loss, but also to ensure they will foment more revolution so that she may have more enemies to fight.
+In her past, she breaks the final straw for Najenda when she leaves a handful of one of a rebellious faction’s warriors alive not only to make them suffer from the memory of their brutalization and loss, but also to ensure they will foment more revolution so that she may have more enemies to fight.
 But for all that, there’s two things about her that make her totally endearing and even more memorable.
 The first is her love for her subordinates.
 The woman took an army to the north, wiped out the enemy almost completely by herself, and then sends her entire monetary reward to her army.
 The comfort she renders to Seryu when she is suffering internally also speaks to this, even somewhat belying her talk about the weak.
 But beyond that, we of course have her somewhat girlish love for Tatsumi.
 Even Tatsumi asks her why she’s so attached to him at one point.
 We all probably wondered that at some point during this show.
 She really does love him, and it’s so uncharacteristic of her.
 It hardly matters what he does even, she still holds on to her love for him.
 When they both die at the end, and she folds him in her arms before sealing them together in ice, you can easily forget all the harm she’s caused and fall in love with her yourself.
-I know I did!
+I know I did.

 I could go on and on about this character.
 So much about her is amazing and so memorable.
 Even some of her dialogue, her expounding on the strong versus the weak, is easily some of the most memorable villain dialogue you’ll ever see.
 Satomi Akesaka, a relatively less-well-known VA, does a great job with her voice.
 Appropriately human at times, and then suddenly the overwhelming monster, she dominates all her scenes.
 You have to point at Revy (Black Lagoon) as the prototype for badass female anime characters, but General Esdeath is right there.
 She is an epic and one-of-a-kind character, and propels this show to a whole new level.

 The march of the mighty doesn’t end there!
 An easy favorite in the show and my third favorite character, Leone leaves an indelible mark on everyone’s hearts–and eyes–in this show.
-The leonine appearance, both in her Imperial Arms form and her human body, are very fun.
+Her leonine appearance, both in her Imperial Arms form and her human body, is very fun.
 Anime does a great job at subtly bringing animal characteristics into human appearances, something live action anywhere always struggles with.
 Yeah we’ve all seen the times when it’s overdone and looks strange, but Akame ga Kill! is another great example of how this is done well.
 But I stray.
-Mine is irritating, but is unquestionably among the mightiest in this show.
-Her Pumpkin gun–where’d someone come up with that name?–is not an equalizer in the slightest: it is a game-changer, distinctly swinging the advantage to her side.
+Mine, the all-pink girl, is irritating, but is unquestionably among the mightiest in this show.
+Her Pumpkin gun–where’d someone come up with that name?–is not an equalizer: it’s a game-changer, distinctly swinging the advantage to her side.
 To bring up impossibility again, Pumpkin makes two impossible claims.
 One, the shots are insane.
-They rival Megumin’s explosions sometimes.
+They rival Megumin’s explosions in magnitude and wow factor.
 Second, if we’re to believe her shots have comparable speed to normal rifle shots, you simply can’t dodge those shots the way so many characters manage to dodge them in this series.
 It’s a little frustrating at times.
 Nonetheless, she takes down several high-power targets during the series, including the powerful Commander-in-Chief Budou.
 Chelsea is strong in her own unique way.
 I needn’t remind you all of what Chelsea is most remembered for.
 And of course you have Najenda, who I personally really love.
 She stands strong the whole series too, despite knowing what she’s doing and how many of the people she loves fall.
-Among the enemy, you have Kurome and her drones, and her powerful sword skills that are second only to Akame and Esdeath, and of course the frustrating maniac Seryu Ubiquitous has the strength of all her toys that ultimately lands her a place on the Jaegers squad.
+Among the enemy, you have Kurome and her drones, whose powerful sword skills that are second only to Akame and Esdeath.
+And of course the frustrating maniac Seryu Ubiquitous has the strength of all her toys that ultimately lands her a place on the Jaegers squad.

 Two characters make promises that they break in this show.
 They both promise to survive, and neither does.
 The first is Esdeath.
 The second is Tatsumi.
 Akame’s heart breaks as she reminds Tatsumi of his promise right before he dies.
 Tatsumi is a frustrating character, like so many young male characters of his type.
-Growing in strength but often falling just short when it matters most, prone to overzealous outbursts of enthusiasm, and relatively diminutive stature, he is a bit of a cookie-cutter character.
+Growing in strength but often falling just short when it matters most, prone to overzealous outbursts of enthusiasm, and relatively diminutive in stature, he is a bit of a cookie-cutter character.
 But as the second most important character in this series, he plays his role well.
 He is one of the two people to break his promise.
-You could say this is just out of convenience for the show, and it could very well be just that.
+You could say this is just out of convenience for the show, and that could very well be the case.
 But I like to juxtapose it with Esdeath’s broken promise.
 I don’t know if it carries a ton of meaning, but since they’re the only two to break this promise, perhaps they share a similarity in their optimism, or something like that, making them a little closer to each other than we might have otherwise thought.
 Sure Esdeath falls in love with him instantly after he wins the tournament she held, and we figure it’s because he fits all those requirements she listed out to the Emperor.
-But perhaps there’s something deeper that makes these two compatible that’s reflected in these broken promises.
-To contrast it, Akame keeps her promise to survive (sort of).
-These are the only promises made in the entire series, and I like to think there’s some significance to the outcome of each in this way.
+But I like to imagine that there’s something deeper that makes these two compatible that’s reflected in these broken promises.
 It makes Tatsumi a little more than just an ordinary MC if you think about it that way.

 I could go on more about individual characters, as all have their unique attributes that make them engaging.
 But I want to get to something that is common to basically every character in the show: they all die.